peterhuene/wasmtime.net/README.md

 1. `cd src`.
 2. `dotnet build`.

-This should produce a `Wasmtime.dll` assembly in `bin/Debug/netstandard2.1`.
+This should produce a `Wasmtime.dll` assembly in the `bin/Debug/netstandard2.1` directory.

+# Creating the Wasmtime.NET NuGet package

+To create the Wasmtime.NET NuGet package, follow these instructions:

+1. `cd src`.
+2. `dotnet pack`.

+This should produce a `Wasmtime.<version>.nupkg` assembly in the `bin/Debug` directory.

 # Running the tests